 This week on Geek Devotions, we take a pause from our Summer Serial Event to talk about something interesting.
-Angry Christians… In the midst of media attacks from media outlets, it’s easy for Christians to become frustrated and angry at situations and people.
+Angry Christians… In the midst of media attacks from media outlets, it’s easy for Christians to become frustrated and mad at situations and people.
 But are they really helping the kingdom of God?

 With all the current amount of negative attention that Christians get nowadays, it’s easy for Christians to become cynical and spiteful.
 Make no bones about it, Christians have been misquoted, misrepresented and misinterpreted in a variety of inappropriate ways.
 But that doesn’t mean that some in the church haven’t legitimately done and said inappropriate things.

 The issue is that in the midst of the anger and bitterness, some have become “Angry Christians” who have made very ungodly statements and held onto some very ungodly resentments in the name of “righteous indignation.”
-They speak about “liberal” and “leftist” individuals with so much hate and disgust that one could wonder if they believe God’s grace was really sufficient for all.
+They speak about “liberal” and “leftist” individuals with so much hate and disgust that one could wonder if they believe God’s grace was indeed sufficient for all.

 So what should our response be?
 When we think about these individuals and encounter them, how should we respond?
-While you’ll have to watch the video above to see my full thoughts I’d like to quickly point out the words of the Apostle Paul for you.
+While you’ll have to watch the video above to see my full thoughts, I’d like to quickly point out the words of the Apostle Paul for you.
 Before you read them, remember that Paul is someone who has suffered more than any of us in the name of Jesus and has every right to be angry and hateful towards unbelievers…

 “For many, of whom I have often told you and now tell you even with tears, walk as enemies of the cross of Christ.”

-We ourselves need to respond the same way.
+We need to respond the same way.
 Being angry and spiteful doesn’t help the Kingdom but more than likely acts a stumbling block.
 Should we stand as a stumbling block on the road to God for too long, God himself will remove us.
 This week we would challenge to examine your heart and examine your actions.
-Are you one of those “Angry Christians” who speak with hate and anger?
+Are you one of those “Angry Christians” who is always speaking with hate and anger?
 Or are you like Paul, heartbroken about those who are lost and going to hell?

 Check out the full episode above for more on this and leave us some comments letting us know your thoughts.